rwe17/java-playground/README.md

 # java-playground

-Playground summarized different smal java projects
+Playground containing some small java code snippets only